Stock futures decline following solid rallies

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Benchmark U.S. crude oil slipped 40 cents to $37.78 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil is down more than 2 percent, or 82 cents to $37.38 per barrel in electronic trading on the New York Mercantile Exchange.
 It fell $1.36 to $38.19 a barrel on Monday.
-Brent crude oil was off 31 cents to $40.49 a barrel.
+Brent crude oil is down 1.5 percent, or 65 cents to $40.14 a barrel.

 The Associated Press contributed to this article.